elvinhaxverdiyev/elvinhaxverdiyev/README.md

 ---

-## Projects
+## Education

-- [My Django Blog](https://github.com/elvinhaxverdiyev/django-blog) — Simple blog project with Django
-- [Todo API](https://github.com/elvinhaxverdiyev/todo-api) — RESTful API with Django Rest Framework
+- 🎓 Completed Python & Django course at JetAcademy

 ---

 Thanks for stopping by! 😊